All Episodes

 You're doing the Lord's work, and I think of that song that that operatic star sang for you.

-Thank God Rush Limbaugh's on.
+Thank God, Rush Limbaugh's on.

-First thing when I get up in the morning, you're always in my thoughts and prayers.
+I say that every morning, first thing when I get up in the morning, you're always in my thoughts and prayers.

-Keep up the good work, right?
+Keep up the good work, Russia.

 Thank you very much.

-That was the Rush Hawkins singers.
+That was the Rush Hawkins Singers.

-Uh oh, that was great.
+Oh, that was great.

-Thank the Lord Rush Limbaugh's on.
+Thank the Lord, Rush Limbaugh's on.

 Yeah, we should.

-I should go back to the archives, the grooveyard of forgotten favorites.
+I should go back to the archives.

-No uh no no no no doubt about it.
+No doubt about it.

 I appreciate the call, Pam.